 So far, she’s noticed that the rabbits aren’t too bad this year, so she hasn’t done anything to protect the plants from them.
 Each year is different so next year she may need to take a firmer stand to keep the critters out.
 She and Ed both felt the Durable GardenBed kits were easy to put together.
 One drawback is that there is one wooden piece made from cedar that caps the frames of the beds.
 Due to their harsh sun, that wood is already drying out and weathering, so Diana is applying linseed oil to it.
 Imagine if the whole bed frame was made out of wood!

 Learning To Garden Again

 Diana says it’s been 20 years since she gardened regularly.
 She’s enjoying re-learning what she forgot and comparing notes with her coworkers who are avid gardeners.
 Diana’s planning to retire in the future.
 Having these beds installed now means her garden will be ready and waiting for her.
 She won’t have to replace the garden beds again within that time, so she’ll has more free time.
-Plus, since she chose Durable GreenBeds which are so durable they can last 25+ years, she won’t have to deal with replacing her garden beds on a steep hill ever again.
+Plus, since she chose Durable GreenBeds which are so durable they can last over 20-25 years, she won’t have to deal with replacing her garden beds on a steep hill ever again.